Children International: Americorps

 Children International's United States' program, located in Little Rock, Arkansas, partners with Americorps.

 DigiBayanihan

 DigiBayanihan is a movement that seeks to champion digital literacy among Filipinos.
 The campaign was initiated by a multistakeholder partnership including organizations such as Intel Philippines and Children International – Philippines that have come together to empower the underserved.

 Clinique

 Children International was selected as a partner for Clinique's Difference Maker Initiative, which supports education for girls.

 University of Kansas

 The University of Kansas partnered with Children International in Guatemala to build a positive sports environment for kids.
 The director of KU’s Sport and Exercise Psychology Lab taught Children International volunteers and staff how to use a caring, task-involving approach where children feel supported, effort is rewarded and teamwork is encouraged.

 Clean the World

 Children International has worked with Clean the World to distribute soap and hygiene products to people in need.

-Withdrawal from Chile

-In May 2014, Children International started withdrawing its operations from Chile.
-Letters were sent to sponsors of Children in Chile informing them that their sponsorship of the child had come to an end and assigning them a new child to sponsor in another country.

-Children International said that the reason for their pull-out is that the situation in Chile has improved to the point where they are not needed as the economy is improving and the government is taking care of the healthcare and education needs of the impoverished.
-Children International had three service centers in Chile, serving over 17000 children, all of which are being closed.